-Install a rain garden on your residential property, and you may be eligible for a rebate up to $500 for plants and supplies.
+Install a rain garden on your residential, institutional or commercial property and you may be eligible for a rebate up to $500 for plants and supplies.

-2) Fill out a Rain Garden Rebate application form provided by our staff.
+3) Fill out a Rain Garden Rebate application form, found in the Rain Garden Resource Package.
 EcoSuperior will provide a rain garden site visit to approve the project and answer any questions.
 Our staff will also take "before" photos.

 What expenses are eligible for the Rain Garden Rebate?

 - Perennial plants (at least 50 percent must be wildflowers or native plant species)

 - Soil amendments (sand, compost, low-clay topsoil)

 - Edging (flagstone or other pavers, metal, plastic)

 The 2017 rebate covers expenses up to $500.